nyboer/newchipsetup/README.md

 ## Now on C.H.I.P.

 ### All-in-one
-Login to C.H.I.P. (or use a monitor, mouse, and keyboard and use Terminal) :
+Once the key is made and scripts copied to C.H.I.P., the script will ask for chip's password to login and ssh to C.H.I.P.
+(You could alternatively use a monitor, mouse, and keyboard and use Terminal) :

 ```
 ssh chip@chip.local
 cd ~/
 ```

-Now you can run the `main.sh` script to put the key in the right place, setup a new name, and, optionally: setup a new password, install a bunch of development packages, add afp services, and cleanup after yourself:
+Now you can run the `main.sh` script to put the key in the right place, setup a new name, and, optionally: setup a new password, install a bunch of development packages, install [http://puredata.org](PureData), add afp services, and cleanup after yourself:

 ```
 ./main.sh